azl397985856/leetcode/thinkings/basic-data-structure-en.md

 Array is the simplest data structure and is used in so many places.
 For example, array is perfectly appropriate to store a data list.
 And in fact, you can find array behind many other data structures.

-The stack and queue structures which will be mentioned later can be regarded as a kind of BLOCKED array.
+The stack and queue structures which will be mentioned later can be regarded as a kind of LIMITED array.
 You can find the detials in the corresponding sections.

 Now, let's have a look at some interesting examples.